maxime-pico/karma/README.md

 #### Start the frontend server and celebrate

-Go to the root directory and start the frontend server:
+Go to the root directory of the frontend directory and start the frontend server:

 ```
-cd ..
+cd ../react-ui/
 npm start
 ```